 Railways: He has in recent years successfully promoted at public inquiries on behalf of TfL the Northern Line Extension, the Bank Station Upgrade, the Victoria Station Upgrade and the Barking Riverside Extension.
 He also successfully promoted the Greater Nottingham LRT and the Dockland Light Railway 5 car scheme.
 He acted for BAA in respect of the Airtrack proposals.

-He represented BAA on the Crossrail Bill and BAA, BMW, Royal Mail and several other petitioners to the the HS2 Bill.
+He represented BAA on the Crossrail Bill and BAA, BMW, Royal Mail and several other petitioners to the HS2 Bill.
 He also acted for the City of London in the Thameslink Inquiry.

 He has extensive experience in railway matters generally, including obtaining powers for new railway stations.
 He is currently acting in respect of various new major railway projects.

 Roads and bridges: He recently successfully promoted the A14/A1 Cambridge to Huntingdon scheme, the largest road scheme pursued by DCO, as well as the Weymouth Relief Road (for Dorset CC), the South Devon Link Road (for Devon CC), the South Bristol Link Road (for North Somerset Council and Bristol CC) and the East Leeds Orbital Road.
 In earlier years he promoted numerous other road schemes, including rerouting the A303, A30 and A35 and widening the M20.

 He successfully opposed the Torbay Ring Road Stage 3.
-He is currently acting for ABP in opposing the Welsh Government’s proposals to reroute the M4 through the port of Newport.
+He acted for ABP in opposing the Welsh Government’s proposals to reroute the M4 through the port of Newport.

 He acted for Poole BC in promoting the Poole Twin Sails Bridge.
 He advised the City of London in respect of the Millennium Bridge.
 On behalf of the Garden Bridge Trust he successfully resisted two judicial reviews relating respectively to the grant of planning permission and the effect of registration as an asset of community value.